nhsengland/virtual-wards-draft-standards/1_Background.md

 Sharing data strengthens patient care, reduces clinical risk and removes inefficiencies, releasing time for healthcare professionals.
 This guidance is the first step towards resolving the wider virtual wards interoperability and data sharing problems identified in the discovery.
 Our aim and intention is to iterate this standard going forward, with the ultimate goal being a fully structured output.

 ## Use Case
 Our focus use case is to support the sharing of Supplementary Remote Monitoring Data from a Virtual Ward Stay.
-(This use case was formally referred to as the "Virtual Ward Care Record Summary - End of Stay").
-This is not a replacement for the official PRSB discharge summary.
+This use case was formally referred to as the "Virtual Ward Care Record Summary - (End of Stay)".

 The aim is to share this supplementary data from remote monitoring (RM) platforms to external clinical IT systems.
+This is not a replacement for the official PRSB discharge summary.

-For example, a patient is discharged from the virtual ward and the Supplementary RM Data is generated as a PDF, and transferred to an external clinical system, or to a regional/national solution like a Shared Care Record or the National Record Locator (NRL).
+The intention is that in future a patient would be discharged from the virtual ward and the Supplementary RM Data would be generated and safely transferred to an external clinical system, or to a regional/national solution like a Shared Care Record or the National Record Locator (NRL).

 The destination systems and organisations can be grouped as follows: